Entry requirements (Home)

 Months of entry

-- Study part time over one to three years
+- Study part time over 1-2 years while working as a teacher

-- Benefit from a programme specifically designed to support NQTs and meet the early professional development needs of teachers
+- Benefit from a programme specifically designed to support NQTs/RQTs and meet their early professional development needs

-- Enjoy flexible delivery and fit studying around your work commitments
+- Enjoy flexible delivery, support and fit studying around your work commitments

 This programme provides a progression route from postgraduate initial teacher training programmes incorporating 60 or 120 credits at level 7.

 The course is extremely flexible and part time study enables you integrate your learning with your professional role.

 University-based study includes three full day blocks conferences, delivered on Saturdays (one per term) and twilight seminars where tutorial support is also available.
 The conference-style, whole day sessions involve interactive learning with lectures, seminars and workshops.
 The practical applications of the course may involve integration of study with your professional activity in school or college.